JiandeWuu/notes/DodoLab/location_5tools_paper.md

 ---

+- results
   - accuracy of 72.4%
   - sensitivity of 83%
   - specificity of 62.4%
   - area under the receiver operating characteristic curve of 0.787
 - data
   - 93 RNA-seq sampes from 14 human, 45 cytosol, 48 nucleus
   - 4380 cytosolic lncRNAs and 4298 nuclear lncRNAs